Key Takeaways / Highlights

 The Problem: Precision and Longevity in a Demanding Environment

-Hematology analyzers handle small sample volumes and demand extremely accurate dosing, often down to microliter levels, with consistent performance over tens of millions of cycles.
+Hematology analyzers handle small sample volumes and demand extremely accurate dosing, often down to microliter levels, with consistent performance.
 The pumps used in these systems must also tolerate potentially abrasive fluids and a variety of reagents, all without compromising volumetric accuracy.

 Common issues with less suitable pump types include: